nayaknishant/quicktask/README.md

 # Predicting whether candidate is machine or human translation

-Used scikit-learn's logistic regression model to predict whether a Chinese to English translation was done by a machine or by a human.
-The independent variable used in the model is a BLEU score signifying the quality of the translation.
+Used scikit-learn's logistic regression model to predict whether a Chinese to English translation was done by machine or human.
+The independent variable is a BLEU score signifying the quality of the translation.
 The dependent variable is the label indicating whether the candidate comes from a machine (M) or human (H).

 Once in repo, run:
 ```